 This is a role performed on behalf of Gloucestershire Constabulary and it involves collecting from their officers, selected details of every injury accident they attend.

 Each report is carefully checked using a computer-generated map of the county.
 Details like road type, road number and grid reference are especially important.
-Once a month the data is transferred to the Department for Transport to assist with the compilation of national road casualty statistics
+The data is transferred to the Department for Transport to assist with the compilation of national road casualty statistics.

 As a result, the team has access to a database dating back to 1983 and containing over 100,000 records, which can be used together with the computer mapping system to monitor risk, accident clusters and concentrations on the highway network.

-- Ensure that proposals with road safety benefits receive priority consideration, and.
+- Ensure that proposals with road safety benefits receive priority consideration

 - Identify speed related accident clusters where safety cameras may be beneficial